PalmTree: Learning an Assembly Language Model for Instruction Embedding: Design of

 There are two ways of deploying \codename for downstream applications: \textit{instruction embedding generation}, where the pre-trained parameters are frozen, and \textit{fine-tuning}, where the pre-trained parameters can be further adjusted.

 In the first way (instruction embedding generation), \codename is used as an off-the-shelf assembly language model to generate high-quality instruction embeddings.
 Downstream applications can directly use the generated embeddings in their models.
 Our evaluation results show that \codename without fine-tuning can still outperform existing instruction embedding models such as word2vec and Asm2Vec.
 This scheme is also very useful when computing resources are limited such as on a lower-end or embedded devices.
 In this scenario, we can further improve the efficiency by generating a static embedding lookup table in advance.
 This lookup table contains the embeddings of most common instructions.
 A trade-off should be made between the model accuracy and the available resources when choosing the lookup table size.
-A larger lookup table will consume more computing resources but can alleviate the OOV problem (happens when the encountered instruction is not in the table) and improve the accuracy.
+A larger lookup table will consume more space but can alleviate the OOV problem (happens when the encountered instruction is not in the table) and improve the accuracy.

 In the second way (fine-tuning), \codename is fine-tuned and trained together with the downstream model.
 This scheme will usually provide extra benefits when enough computing resources and training budget are available.
-There are several fine-tuning strategies~\cite{qiu2020pre}, such as two-stage fine-tuning, multi-task fine-tuning, etc.
+There are several fine-tuning strategies~\cite{qiu2020pre}, e.g., two-stage fine-tuning, multi-task fine-tuning.

-\ignore{For the model, Reviewer 1 thinks that: BITE seems quite clearly made from three orthogonal parts: 1.
-Using the DDG instead of the CFG as a graph.
-2. Different tokenization.
-3. The model and multi-step learning process.
-From the paper, it is not clear that BITE's advantages need all three, or how the three improvements contribute to BITE's performance.
-Questions immediately come to mind: would asm2vec, applied on a DDG, outperform BITE?
-Would BITE, applied on a CFG, maintain its improvements over asm2vec?
-And so on.
-A well-designed micro-evaluation could shed light on these questions and grant the community more understanding in this space.\authnote{zixiang}{proved by evaluation.
-Might need further expalination}}

-\ignore{Thus, we should at least evaluate asm2vec's performance when it is applied on DFGs.
-We should also conduct experiments to show the difference between CFGs and DFGs for \codename (the ``Ablation Study'').}